 “This is where your adventure really ends.
 We will make sure that you die by the hands of my faithful servants who dwell in this mountain.”

 The sight of the demons was very chilling to the two Lightbearers.
 Karen wondered if maybe this time they were really going to die.
-The Good King had preserved their lives many times when it seemed that their end was imminent.
+The Good King had preserved their lives many times when it seemed that their end was near.
 He wouldn’t let them go to sleep until it was time.
 And if it was time it was going to be alright, for they would reign with the Good King when He came back.

 “Don’t you know that if you kill us it will profit you nothing, evil one?”
 Karen asked the leader of the demons.
 “We will be in the Kingdom of Heaven and will reign with our Lord forever and ever.”